 Most courses offer several topics for any assignment.
 Quite early on, you should choose one of these and begin working on it.
 This means that you will be able to prepare the essay without a frantic last-minute rush.
 Consider your choice of topic carefully and do enough general reading to gain an awareness of which subject areas you are likely to find interesting.
-You should also take the availability of resources into account; remember that many books will be difficult to get hold of at short notice.
-You may need to recall books from the library, which can mean long delays and a shortened lending period for books that are in heavy demand.
-You may need to rely heavily on the Short Loan Collection for readings, and will therefore need to check that the topic you choose is adequately serviced by the Collection.
+You should also take the availability of resources into account.
+Physical books may be difficult to get hold of at short notice and even e-books may have a licence that restricts access to a limited number of readers at a time.
+And don't under-estimate how much time will be required in actually reading the books and articles you have.